FAQ for Employers

 Co-operative education is a three-way partnership between the university, students and employers.
 Students apply their classroom knowledge in a series of four-month work experiences.
 You, the employer, enhance a student’s education, while reaping the unique benefits of CO-OP employees.

 Only top students gain admission to the University of Ottawa CO-OP programs.
 In general, students begin their first work term after completing at least two years of studies, so they come to you well-prepared and ready to produce.
 Work terms generally last at least 15 weeks and alternate with four-month academic sessions.

 CO-OP is an optional program, and students are admitted based on academic achievement.
 They are monitored throughout their academic sessions and work terms, ensuring you get the best possible performance.

-University of Ottawa programs offered with a CO-OP option have met all required standards and conditions and, as such, are accredited by the Canadian Association for Co-operative Education and Work-Integrated Learning Canada (CEWIL Canada).
+University of Ottawa programs offered with a CO-OP option have met all required standards and conditions and, as such, are accredited by the Co-operative Education and Work-Integrated Learning Canada (CEWIL Canada).